 Your contribution to our campaign will enable us to keep interviewing select scientists, medical experts, death pioneers, and others with important stories to tell.

-The When You Die documentary is a feature-length film that explores what’s happening in our minds and bodies at end of life.
+The When You Die trilogy explores what’s happening in our minds and bodies at end of life and beyond.

 It’s time to reclaim the dying process as a profound part of our lives.